gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 - Decision Making
     - They decide on investment in cybersecurity tools, staff and external services based on the threat intelligence provided.
 - Compliance
-    - Ensure that the CTI program complies with regulatory requirements (e.g., ISG, DSG, GDPR, NIS2, DORA ISO 27001 etc) and legal obligations related to cybersecurity.
+    - Ensure that the CTI program complies with regulatory requirements (e.g. ISG, DSG, GDPR, NIS2, DORA ISO 27001 etc.) and legal obligations related to cybersecurity.
 - Support & Endorsement
     - The executive team ensures that cybersecurity and CTI initiatives are supported at all organizational levels.
 - Crisis Management